-At the heart of WICE's commitment to cultural enrichment and connection lies its vibrant Literature program, a curated set of activities designed to cater to the diverse literary tastes of our international membership.
+At the heart of WICE's commitment to cultural enrichment and connection lies its vibrant literary program.
+This curated series of activities caters to the diverse literary tastes of our international membership.

-• Café Littéraire: Savoring French Literature in English gives members the chance to read and discuss French works that have English translations and that have won the prestigious Prix Goncourt, given for "the best and most imaginative prose work of the year", or the equally prestigious Prix Femina.
+Savoring French Literature in English gives members the opportunity to read and discuss French works in English translation that have won the prestigious Prix Goncourt, awarded for "the best and most imaginative prose work of the year," or the equally prestigious Prix Femina.

 UPCOMING EVENTS